fetchai/genesis-fetchhub/fetchhub-3/capricorn-migration.md

 > Note: the contract pause is currently planned on **Friday 4th Febuary @ 12:00 UTC**.

-For exporting the data, you can run the following.
-This must be executed **with the current fetchd v0.8.7** version.
+For exporting the data, you can clone this repository and run the following.
+This must be executed **with the current fetchd v0.8.7** version still installed.

 ```bash
 ./scripts/query_all_reconciliation_registrations.sh > ./reconciliation_export.json